Terpenes 101: What They Are and How They Work

 Limonene

 Like its name suggests, limonene has a citrusy aroma which comes as no surprise since all citrus fruits contain large amounts of limonene.
-Limonene is commonly used in cleaning products and cosmetics due to its antifungal and antibacterial properties One study even found that it played a role in reducing the size of a tumor.
+Limonene is commonly used in cleaning products and cosmetics due to its antifungal and antibacterial properties.

-When shopping at your local From The Earthdispensary an indicator that a strain includes limonene is if they have “lemon” or “sour” in their name.
-This is because of limonene’s distinct zesty citrus aroma.
+When shopping at your local From The Earth dispensary, an indicator that a strain includes limonene is if it has “lemon” or “sour” in the name — because of limonene’s distinct zesty citrus aroma.

-Some cannabis strains with high amounts of limonene in them are O.G.
-Kush, Super Lemon Haze, Cookies and Cream, and Sour Diesel.
+Some cannabis strains with high amounts of limonene are Tangie Ting by BLEM, Super Lemon Haze, and Wedding Cake.

 Linalool